Scuba Tours available: Jan. to July

-Scuba diving in La Jolla is available daily.
+Scuba diving in La Jolla is available daily during most months.
 Our dive guides lead scuba groups throughout the San Diego underwater marine park.
 Don’t miss the opportunity to experience diving at the La Jolla Cove or the La Jolla shores canyon wall dives.

 2 tank dive: $240*